org-ecclesiafoundation/coop-discrete-math/README.md

 ### Decalogus (The Ten Commandments)
 #### Commandments
-1. You shall have no other gods.
+1. You shall have no | other gods.*
-2. You shall not misuse the name of the LORD your God.
+2. You shall not misuse the name of the | LORD your God.
-3. Remember the Sabbath day by keeping it holy.
+3. Remember the Sabbath day by keeping it | holy.*
-4. Honor your father and your mother.
+4. Honor your father and | your mother.
-5. You shall not murder.
+5. You shall not | murder.*
-6. You shall not commit adultery.
+6. You shall not commit | adultery.
-7. You shall not steal.
+7. You | shall not steal.*
-8. You shall not give false testimony against your neighbor.
+8. You shall not give false testimony against | your neighbor.
-9. You shall not covet your neighbor's house.
+9. You shall not covet your | neighbor's house.*
-10. You shall not covet your neighbor's wife, or his manservant or maidservant, his ox or donkey, or anything that belongs to your neighbor.
+10. You shall not covet your neighbor's wife, or his manservant or maidservant, his ox or donkey, or anything that belongs to | your neighbor.
-#### The Close of the Commandments
+#### The Close of the | Commandments*
-_What does God say about all these commandments?_
+_What does God say about all these | commandments?_
-He says, "I, the LORD your God, am a jealous God, punishing the children for the sin of the fathers to the third and fourth generations of those who hate Me, but showing love to a thousand generations of those who love Me and keep My commandments (Exodus 20:5-6)"
+He says, "I, the LORD your God, am a | jealous God,*
+&nbsp;&nbsp;punishing the children for the sin of the fathers to the third and fourth generations of those | who hate Me,
+but showing love to a thousand gener- | ations*
+&nbsp;&nbsp;of those who love Me and keep My | commandments"
+(Exodus 20:5-6)

 ### Credo (Creed)
 I believe in God, the Father | Almighty,*